rfhb/ctrdata/README.md

-ctrQueryHistoryInDb	| Show the history of queries that were loaded into a database ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve or update information on clinical trials from register and store in database dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database dbFindVariable	| Find names of keys (fields) in the database dbGetVariablesIntoDf	| Create a data frame from records in the database that have specified fields in the database dfFindUniqueEuctrRecord	| Select a single trial record when there are records for different EU Member States for this trial dfMergeTwoVariablesRelevel	| Merge related variables into a single variable, and optionally map values to a new set of values installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl and php
+ctrQueryHistoryInDb	| Show the history of queries that were loaded into a database ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve or update information on clinical trials from register and store in database dbFindVariable	| Find names of keys (fields) in the database dbFindIdsUniqueTrials	| Produce a vector of de-duplicated identifiers of clinical trial records in the database dbGetVariablesIntoDf	| Create a data frame from records in the database that have specified fields in the database dfMergeTwoVariablesRelevel	| Merge related variables into a single variable, and optionally map values to a new set of values installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl and php